openspace42/aenigma/README.md

 Take a look at our actual running instance of aenigma - operated by our hackerspace [openspace](https://openspace.xxx) - by registering a forever free account **@os.vu**.

-You can register your account right now by specifying a `your-user@os.vu` JID [jabber user ID] during the new account creation fase [offered by virtually all XMPP app] and dive right into this amazing world!
+You can register your account right now by specifying a `your-user@os.vu` JID [jabber user ID] during the new account creation fase [offered by virtually all XMPP apps] and dive right into this amazing world!

 As soon as you're up and running join our group chat at xmpp:aenigma@xc.os.vu !